joanabmartins/CCPtemplates/Qualys/README.md

 <h2>Qualys Connector Status: Testing with customer, it uses a complex parser</h2>

-Relatively straighforward connector to deveop.
-The main issue we were facing is with the parser.
+Two things came up with this connector:

+* Qualys API have some strict [rate limits](https://cdn2.qualys.com/docs/qualys-api-limits.pdf).
+If the response takes too long, we may face timeout, which will prompt to call the API again, and face those limits.
+We had to increase the timeout window to make it work for the customers, as during scanning time the API was taking more than 2 minutes to respond.

+* Parser is a bit complex.
 The existing connector was relying on the Azure Function to parse each detection from each host in a separate log.
 When we use CCP we have one log per host, with all the detections.
 To split them we cannot use an ingestion time trasnforamtion (mv-expand is not supported).
-We need to use a query time function, though mv-expand is not recommended on them.
+We need to use a query time function, though mv-expand is not recommended to use on parsers.

 <h3>Template</h3>